From Inside the Deployments

 Nobody taught me that.
 The supervising attorney did not sit me down and explain it.
 I learned it by reading the same document four times because I had time to read it four times because I was a clinical student and that is what clinical students were given to do.
 The work was slow.
 The work was repetitive.
 The work was, by any sane measure, beneath the time of a fully licensed attorney.
 And the work was the school.

 I want to write about what happens when that kind of work goes away.
 Not in the abstract.
 The kind of work I am describing has, in many corners of the legal profession, already gone away.
-It is being done by AI tools right now, in firms across the country, in the federal agencies I work with, in legal departments inside Fortune 500 companies.
-I help deploy some of those tools.
+It is being done by software right now, in firms across the country, in the federal agencies I work with, in legal departments inside Fortune 500 companies.
+I help deploy some of that software.
 So I am not writing about this from the outside.
 I am writing about it from inside the change, as someone who has watched what gets formed in the apprenticeship and who is now in the room when the apprenticeship gets dismantled.

 The question I cannot stop turning over is the one in the title.
 We have a model for where senior lawyers come from.
 It is the model my grandparents would recognize and so would my great-grandparents.
 Junior lawyers learn by doing tedious work under supervision until enough of the patterns settle into them that they can do less tedious work under less supervision until eventually they can do the work themselves and supervise someone else doing the tedious version.
 The model is hundreds of years old.
 It is the model that produced every lawyer alive today.